Are you looking for a fun, exciting, and different New England getaway? If so, then Salem, Massachusetts, might be a great option for you to consider.

 This is another historic inn that will take your breath away.
 This boutique hotel was built in 1871 and has been an inn since the early 1920s; in fact, a young Amelia Earhart stayed here with her mother in 1923.

-Swampscott and Clifton are south of Salem and are residential communities made up of mostly upscale homes.
-You won’t find hotels in these towns but there are a few vacation rentals worth considering.
+Swampscott and Clifton are south of Salem and are residential communities of mostly upscale homes.
+You won’t find hotels in these towns, but a few vacation rentals are worth considering.

 There are several historic homes in this area that you can visit such as the John Humphreys House, built circa 1700, and the Mary Baker Eddy Home from the mid-1800s, as well as the Swampscott Fish House, a historic fishing supply storage building that was built in 1896.

-Several beaches, such as Eisman’s Beach, Fisherman’s Beach, King’s Beach, and Philip’s Beach are great for morning or afternoon walks.
+Several beaches, such as Eisman’s, Fisherman’s, King’s, and Philip’s, are great for morning or afternoon walks.